Lord Howe Island Australia Travel Guide

 Lieutenant Henry Lidgbird Ball, commanding HMS Supply, found Lord Howe Island on 17 February 1788 while sailing from Botany Bay to Norfolk Island.
 Initially uninhabited, it became a provisioning make a stop for whaling ships seeking fresh water and the island's flightless woodhens.

-Approx. 600km east-northeast of Port Macquarie, NSW.
+Approx. 600km east-to the northeast of Port Macquarie, NSW.

 14.55 sq km (5.62 sq miles).